Manage Work Types in Sprinklr WFM

 6. Click the Submit button at the bottom right of the dialog box.
 This action cannot be undone.

-View Audit Logs of Workloads
+View Audit Logs of Work Types

-Prerequisites for viewing audit logs of Workloads:
+Prerequisites for viewing audit logs of Work Types:

 1. Sprinklr WFM should be enabled for the environment.